Memory & Threading¶

 FileMemoryStore — JSON files on disk:

-For production, implement IMemoryStore backed by a vector database (Weaviate, Qdrant, Pinecone) for semantic search.
+For production, implement IMemoryStore backed by your database or vector store.
 See the Build Your Own Memory Store guide.

 Memory Tools¶